 Put money in hands of poor to revive demand: Chidambaram

-"The problem with the economy is there is no demand.
-There is a demand constraint.
-People are not buying goods and services and the reason behind it is that people don't have money," he said.
+"They have money to (give to) the classes but the companies did not invest, instead they spent money in paying their loans," he said.
+Investors shy away when economy is declining, and also when there is social disharmony, the Congress leader said.

-"We have a classic solution for this condition.
-Put money into the hands of masses and not classes but this government will not do that because this government is of `suit boot ki Sarkar'," he said.
-The jibe `suit boot ki sarkar' (a government of rich and elite classes) had been first used by Congress leader Rahul Gandhi while targeting the Narendra Modi-led Union government during its first term.
+"Today we are hit by both negative factors.
+There are protests and there are morchas and there is a sliding economy," he added.
+Hitting out at Prime Minister Narendra Modi, Chidambaram said, "PM comes out with a theory that if you are protesting, it will lead to anarchy.
+He should have been born then and told this to Mahatma Gandhi.
+He (Modi) said that you can not protest the law that is made by Parliament, but Rowlatt's Act was also made by (British) Parliament," he said.

-Chidambaram referred to Mahatma Gandhi to state that unjust laws must be disobeyed.
-"The history of freedom has been such that people stood up against injustice.
-Complete obedience is a mark of dictator.
-Satyagraha, civil disobedience, this is in the DNA of India given by Mahatma Gandhi," he said..
+Quoting Gandhi, Chidambaram said unjust laws must be disobeyed and opposed.
+"Satyagraha and disobedience is the DNA of India given by Mahatma Gandhi," he said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)